Wilderness Emergency Medical Responder

 This all-new course combines the best of two worlds: Emergency Medical Responder and Wilderness Medicine!

-Most Wilderness First Responder (WFR) courses out there require you have EMR or EMT certification already, they just add wilderness skills to what you already learned.
+Most Wilderness First Responder (WFR) courses out there require that you already have EMR or EMT certification already, they just add a wilderness skills component to the certification you already hold.

-Minnesota EMS’ Wilderness Emergency Medical Responder (WEMR) course is better: On successful completion, you get certified by the state of Minnesota as an EMR, and you have the ability to take the NREMT written test for transferable National certification!
+Minnesota EMS’ Wilderness Emergency Medical Responder (WEMR) course is better: Upon successful completion of this course, you’ll be certified by the state of Minnesota as an EMR, and you’ll be eligible to take the NREMT EMR written test for a Nationally-recognized certification!

-This course is a serious investment in your medical knowledge and treatment abilities while in the backcountry; EMR is the certification required for many first responder agencies, including police and fire departments.
+This course is a serious investment in your medical knowledge and treatment abilities while in the backcountry; EMR is the certification level required for many emergency services, including police and fire departments.
 Minnesota EMS takes the traditional EMR curriculum in a hybrid format, and then expands the course into the outdoors!

-All participants take a 40-hour online course component, and an intensive 5-day in-person skills testing and outdoor operations portion, including a 3-day field session filled with scenarios and skills.
-Upon successful completion, participants earn a 2 year certification as an Emergency Medical Responder by the Minnesota Office of EMS, with a focus on wilderness medical care, and are eligible to apply for National Registry Certification for nationwide reciprocity.
+All participants take a 40-hour hybrid course component with live online class time, followed by an intensive 5-day in-person skills testing and outdoor operations component, including field sessions packed with scenarios and skills.
+Upon successful completion, participants earn a 2 year certification as an Emergency Medical Responder by the Minnesota Office of EMS with a focus on wilderness medical care, and are then eligible to apply for National Registry certification if nationwide reciprocity is desired.

 Some of the topics covered include: